grief-matters/grief-matters-cms/README.md

 ### Sandbox

-We also have a **"Sanbox"** deployment, deployed via the `sandbox` branch.
+We also have a **"Sandbox"** deployment, deployed via the `sandbox` branch.
 Presently `main` is semi-regularly merged into the `sandbox` branch, but we hope to have this happen automatically soon!

 The deployment for the `sandbox` can be found at [https://grief-matters-sanity-studio.netlify.app](https://grief-matters-sanity-studio.netlify.app)